ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 Snapshot schedules can be canceled through **Storage** > **{{site.data.keyword.blockstorageshort}}**.

 1. Click the schedule to be deleted in the **Snapshot Schedules** section on the **{{site.data.keyword.blockstorageshort}} Detail** page.
-2. Click the check box next to the schedule to be deleted so it becomes empty.
+2. Click the checkbox next to the schedule to be deleted so it becomes empty.
 Then, click **Save**.

 If you're using the replication feature, be sure that the schedule you're deleting isn't the schedule that is used by replication.
 For more information about deleting a replication schedule, see [Replicating Data](/docs/BlockStorage?topic=BlockStorage-replication).
 {: important}